AdamSobieski/Argumentation/README.md

 Advantages from supporting MIME's multipart semantics would include, but not be limited to:

-1. a well-defined hierarchical structure for message parts to enable algorithmic processing,
+1. a well-defined hierarchical structure for message parts would simplify algorithmic processing,
 2. the capability to provide one or more message attachments, e.g., documents, images, audio, video, and data,
 3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation),
 4. interoperability with URL schemes like [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/),